 - Proline: Large quantities of proline are found in mushrooms, asparagus, cabbage, dairy products, wheat germ, and egg whites.

 - Vitamin C: It is commonly found in strawberries, bell peppers, and citrus fruits.

 Along with these nutrients, your body also requires high grade proteins which have the necessary amino acids needed to synthesize novel protein molecules.
 Tofu, legumes, dairy products, seafood, poultry, and meat are rich sources of amino acids.

 Avoiding a few specific foods may help you maintain good skin health, thereby preventing collagen loss in your skin.
 To begin with, you should check on your daily carbohydrate and sugar consumption.
 These may lead to inflammation and harm collagen levels in your skin.

-Prioritize fresh, seasonal, and mineral-rich vegetables and fruits.
+Prioritize fresh, seasonal, and mineral-rich vegetables and healthy fruits.
 Additionally, include protein-rich plant and animal-based foods to restore your skin’s collagen level.

 C. Ayurvedic Secrets For Boosting Collagen

 As per the ancient wisdom of Ayurveda, a wide variety of elements determine your overall skin health, appearance, and youthfulness.
 These factors include: